Holguin, Cuba: Ultimate Travel Guide

 2. Visit The Charming Town of Gibara

-Just a small town with fewer than 100,000 people located on the coast, Gibara holds a special magnetism and charm and is a unique place in Cuba.
-One of the destinations Christopher Columbus first visited in Cuba and one of the nation’s oldest cities, there remains so much history and charm in exploring the streets here.
+Just a small town with fewer than 100,000 people located on the coast, Gibara holds a special magnetism and charm.
+One of the destinations Christopher Columbus first visited in Cuba and one of the nation’s oldest cities, Gibara is packed with history.

 Gibara is home to the annual Gibara International Film Festival every August and the Cine Pobre International Film Festival in April, making these action-packed weeks the perfect time to visit.